 Between 2005 and 2011 the forms of governance over illegal markets in Maceió underwent a transition.
 The shift in rule over local civil order was marked by violent disputes.
 Once controlled by other types of leadership, including low-ranking police officers who acted as criminal terrorists, the poor neighbourhoods of Maceió began to coexist with the non-hegemonic rise of the main national factions, the CV and the PCC, whose rivalry was growing inside the prison.
-At that time nationwide allies, these factions came to represent a benchmark for the protection of drug dealers and thieves who had initially been in prison.
+At the time nationwide allies, these factions came to represent a benchmark for the protection of drug dealers and thieves who had initially been in prison.
 They came out as criminal actors who would progressively occupy positions of power in the poor urban peripheries.
-This reconfiguration of factional practices was accompanied by the extermination of older leaders, as well as an unprecedented process of the juvenilization of crime.
+This reconfiguration of faction practices was accompanied by the extermination of older leaders, as well as an unprecedented process of the juvenilization of crime.

 These movements were in line with the significant growth in the homicide rate in the municipality, witnessed especially among young black men in the period.
-The variation in these rates for this victim profile was characterised, between 2005 and 2011, by one or two years of intense rise, followed by a year of modest fall, but falling short of the previous levels.
-This pattern reflects the rapid alternation between passages of destabilisation and a precarious balance of power relations between the groups that previously regulated the illegal markets and the factions waging war against them.
+The variation in these rates for this victim profile was characterised, between 2005 and 2011, by one or two years of intense rise, followed by a year of modest fall, although still higher than the previous levels.
+This pattern reflects the rapid alternation between episodes of destabilisation and a precarious balance of power relations between the groups that previously regulated the illegal markets and the factions waging war against them.
 This conflict permeates myriad regions and actors in the poor suburban neighbourhoods of Maceió, reconfiguring power in those territories.

 The first part of our argument—the explanation of upward variations in the rates—is finally completed in São Paulo.
 The 2000s are the decade of the white flag established by the PCC (BIONDI, 2009; HIRATA, 2018; MANSO and DIAS, 2018).
-The 1990s had been known in the peripheries as the “time of wars”, which saw an explosion in the homicide rates caused by confrontations between thieves and dealers from those poor outskirts and vigilantes and extermination groups linked to the police and elites.
-In 1999, the rates per 100,000 inhabitants reached 66.7 homicides (SALLA, 2007), and DataSUS data show that for young black men, the figure reached the 400/100,000 mark.
-At the same time, the hegemony of the PCC was developing in the prisons, which would become notable in the urban peripheries in the following decade (FELTRAN, 2011).
+The 1990s had been known in the peripheries as the “time of wars”, which saw an explosion in homicide rates caused by confrontations between thieves and dealers from those poor outskirts and vigilantes and extermination groups linked to the police and elites.
+In 1999, the rate reached 66.7 homicides per 100,000 inhabitants (SALLA, 2007), and DataSUS data shows that for young black men, the figure reached the 400/100,000 mark.
+At the same time, the PCC's hegemony was developing in the prisons.
+This hegemony would become notable in the urban peripheries in the following decade (FELTRAN, 2011).

-Once this hegemony was consolidated, there was a steep drop in homicides among young people involved in the local criminal world, as analysed in the next topic.
-Because of this strong trend, we chose to tackle 2006, marked by a significant increase in homicide rates, when compared with the previous and subsequent years.
+Once this hegemony was consolidated, there was a steep drop in homicides among young people involved in the local criminal world, as analysed in the next section.
+Because of this strong trend, we chose to focus on 2006, which was marked by a significant increase in homicide rates when compared with the previous and subsequent years.
 As can be seen in Graph 6, broken down by months of the year, there was a visible increase in the number of killings in May, especially among young black males.
 For this group, the homicide rate increased by 70% from one month to the next.
 Although less significantly, the rate also oscillated in the case of young non-black men, for which group there was a 40% increase.